 “In addition, any public school student participating in a school sponsored activity off school premises which includes being in a state of undress in the presence of other students shall use those rooms designated for and used only by students of the same biological sex,” it adds.

-But Gov. Dennis Dougaard vetoed the legislation on Tuesday, opining that there is not a pressing need for the law at this time and that it conflicts with the Obama administration’s interpretation of civil rights law—which could result in a possible lawsuit.
+But Gov. Dennis Dougaard vetoed the legislation on Tuesday, opining that there is not a pressing need for the law at this time.
+He also said that it conflicts with the Obama administration’s interpretation of civil rights law — which could result in a possible lawsuit.

-Dougaard had reportedly heard from those on both sides of the issue before making his decision.
-Bruce “Caitlyn” Jenner and LaVerne Cox were among those that had urged Dougaard to veto the bill.
+The governor had reportedly heard from those on both sides of the issue before making his decision.
+Bruce “Caitlyn” Jenner and Roderick “Laverne” Cox were among those who had urged Dougaard to veto the bill.

-Deutsch says that he will not seek to override Dougaard’s veto, but is considering introducing similar legislation again next year.
+Deutsch says that he will not seek to override Dougaard’s veto but is considering introducing similar legislation next year.

 “It’s very simple: Boys in the boys’ shower.
 Girls in the girls’ shower.
 Accommodation for students who are transgender,” he told reporters.

-Deutsch stated that he believes the Obama administration has read further into Title IX of the Education Amendments of 1972, which prohibits discrimination against a person based on their gender.
+Deutsch believes the Obama administration has wrongly interpreted Title IX of the Education Amendments of 1972, which prohibits discrimination based on a person’s gender.
 The regulation has customarily been considered to apply to female participation in sports programs.